amilcarsj/RGRASP-SemTS/README.md

 When using this code, please refer to:

-Junior, Amilcar Soares, Valeria Cesario Times, Chiara Renso, Stan Matwin, and Lucídio AF Cabral.
+Amilcar Soares Junior, Valeria Cesario Times, Chiara Renso, Stan Matwin, and Lucídio AF Cabral.
 "A semi-supervised approach for the semantic segmentation of trajectories."
 In 2018 19th IEEE International Conference on Mobile Data Management (MDM), pp. 145-154.
 IEEE, 2018.